 Structuring Your Tutoring Business

 Before you draft a business plan, define your legal business structure.
 It could be a limited company, sole trader, or partnership.
-Consult a tax advisor to find out more the implications of each.
+Consult a tax advisor to find out more about the implications of each business entity type.

 Here's a quick rundown:

-• Limited Company: A separate legal entity, limited liability.
+- Limited Liability Company: A separate legal entity, limited liability.

-Setting this up early simplifies your business administration.
 Use software like TutorCruncher for seamless operations.
-Start your free trial now!
+Sign up for a free trial today.

-For more information, we would suggest checking out our detailed post on do you need a licence to start a tutoring business, which deep dives into this topic.
+For more information, we would suggest checking out our detailed post on do you need a license to start a tutoring business, which deep dives into this topic.

 The Critical Step: Tutor Recruitment and Verification